30 Breakfast Ideas to Make Your 2020 Christmas Morning the Best Ever

 Mini Apple Cider Pound Cakes

-Finish the cakes with one of the three toppings.
-Toss together the Streusel Topping before you start baking.
-Both glazes can be prepped while the cakes cool.
+Finish the cakes with one of the three toppings: Streusel Topping, Bourbon Glaze, or Lemon-Sugar Glaze.
+You'll want to toss together the Streusel Topping before you start baking, but both glazes can be prepped while the cakes cool.